odpi/egeria-docs/site/docs/education/tutorials/building-egeria-tutorial/task-building-egeria-source.md

 === "egeria-dev-projects.git"

-    The `egeria-dev-projects.git` repository does not have a top-level pom file.
-Each dev project is built separately.
-When you want to build a dev project, change to the dev project's directory where the `pom.xml` file is located and issue `mvn clean install`.
+    The `egeria-dev-projects.git` repository has a top-level pom fileo all of the modules can be built using one `mvn clean install` command from the top-level `egeria-dev-projects` directory.

 The build can take 15 minutes to over an hour depending on the repository and on the speed/load on your machine.
 However eventually you will see the message: